PHGCarrasco/network-emulation/README.md

 ## Requirements
-This project is built to run on any distro Linux
+This project is built to run on any distro Linux.

 [tty0tty Source code](https://github.com/freemed/tty0tty)